Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 When using TNaming_NamedShape to create attributes, the following fields of an attribute are filled:

-* A list of shapes called the «old» and the «new» shapes A new shape is recomputed as the value of the named shape.
+* A list of shapes called the "old" and the "new" shapes A new shape is recomputed as the value of the named shape.
 The meaning of this pair depends on the type of evolution.
 * The type of evolution: a term of the TNaming_Evolution enumeration:
 * PRIMITIVE – newly created topology, with no previous history
 * GENERATED – as usual, this evolution of a  named shape means, that the new shape is created from a low-level old shape ( a prism face from an edge, for example )
 * MODIFY – the new shape is a modified old shape
 * DELETE – the new shape is empty; the named shape with this evolution just indicates that the old shape topology is deleted from the model
 * SELECTED – a named shape with this evolution has no effect on the history of the topology; it is used for the selected shapes that are placed to the separate label

 Only pairs of shapes with equal evolution can be stored in one named shape.